Filing Taxes Abroad as U.S. Expats and Entrepreneurs

 What are the best banks for U.S. expats living abroad?

-• Charles Schwab: Enjoy no foreign transaction fees and free worldwide ATM access.
+• Charles Schwab – No foreign transaction fees + free worldwide ATMs

-• Capital One: No foreign transaction fees and robust online banking you can access anywhere.
+• Capital One – No foreign transaction fees